jsb58p/CS-303-Assignment-1/README.md

   		Array_Modify numArray; 		//no parameter, will use "A1input.txt" by default

--In order to handle out_of_range exceptions thrown by class member functions whose parameters may be invalid, main function should include try/catch block:
+- In order to handle out_of_range exceptions thrown by class member functions whose parameters may be invalid, main function should include try/catch block:

         try{
         /*this is where member functions should be called*/